-5. Fair Value of Financial Assets and Liability
+4. Fair Value of Financial Assets and Liability

-As of December 31, 2015 and 2016 and June 30, 2017, the carrying amount of cash and cash equivalents and short-term investments was \$34,869, \$10,537 and \$17,740 respectively, which approximates fair value.
+As of December 31, 2017 and 2016, the carrying amount of cash and cash equivalents and short-term investments was \$148,082 and \$10,537, respectively, which approximates fair value.
 Cash and cash equivalents and short-term investments includes investments in money market funds that invest in U.S. government securities that are valued using quoted market prices.
-Accordingly, money market funds and government funds are categorized as Level 1 and had a total balance of \$11,972, \$7,984 and \$13,316 as of December 31, 2015 and 2016 and June 30, 2017, respectively.
+Accordingly, money market funds and government funds are categorized as Level 1 and had a total balance of \$34,698 and \$7,984 as of December 31, 2017 and 2016, respectively.
+The financial assets valued based on level 2 inputs consist of corporate debt securities, which consist of investments in highly-rated investment-grade corporations.

-For the years ended December 31, 2015 and 2016, the Company had no financial liabilities outstanding measured at fair value.
+A financial liability was recognized by the Company during the year ending December 31, 2017 related to the 2017 Series A Investor Instrument.
+The liability was valued based on significant inputs not observable in the market, which represents a Level 3 measurement within the fair value hierarchy.
+Upon the closing of the second tranche of the 2017 Series A preferred financing in August 2017, this liability was settled.
+For the year ended December 31, 2016, the Company had no financial liability outstanding measured at fair value.
 The Company recognized a financial liability during 2015 related to its 2015 Series A Investor Right/Obligation and 2015 Series A Investor Call Option that was exercised or expired, respectively, in December 2015.
 The liability was based on significant inputs not observable in the market, which represents a Level 3 measurement within the fair value hierarchy.
-A financial liability was recognized during the six months ending June 30, 2017 related to the 2017 Series A Investor Instrument.
-The liability was valued based on significant inputs not observable in the market, which represents a Level 3 measurement within the fair value hierarchy.